Skip to main content

 The Capacity to Consent

 A person must have the capacity to give consent.
 Consent may be found to be invalid if the person is too young to give consent, is intoxicated, or is mentally incompetent.
-To be valid, consent also cannot be obtained by trickery, fraud, under duress, or given as the result of a mistake.
+To be valid, consent also cannot be obtained by trickery, misrepresentation, fraud, under duress, or given as the result of a mistake.

-Speak with a Personal Injury Defense Attorney
+Speak With a Personal Injury Defense Attorney

 Defending against personal injury cases can be complicated.
-If you have been sued for an intentional tort, there may be defenses available to you including the defense of consent.
+If you have been sued for an intentional tort, there may be defenses available to you, including the defense of consent.
 A great first step is to discuss your case with an experienced personal injury defense lawyer.

 Next Steps